 National Customer Service Week is coming up the first week in October.
 This is a time to appreciate employees for doing a great job taking care of customers.
 There are many ways companies are celebrating.
 Everything from an employee appreciation event, like a lunch or dinner, to fun games that are about team building and comradery.
 And, of course, there is showing some love and appreciation to your customers.

 This year I want to take a different approach.
 While thinking about what to share with our subscribers on this important “holiday,” I remembered a question that was asked in a recent interview.
 “What makes good customer service?”
 Normally I would say attentive people, knowledgeable employees, great attitudes, strong relationship-building skills, and a desire to serve.
-While all that – and more – can create good customer service, there is an even bigger answer.
+While all that – and more – can create great customer service, there is an even bigger answer.

 We cannot determine if we give good customer service.
 Only our customers can.
 In other words, it is our customers’ perceptions that determine if we’ve provided good or bad customer service.
 The customer acts as the judge and jury.
 As a business, we can only hope that our efforts are in line with our customers’ expectations.
 And, only our customers will determine if we have met or exceeded them.